 NCERT Solutions Class 5 EVS Chapter 2 A Snake Charmer’s Story takes on the story of a snake charmer and how snakes have merged with human beings to become a part of their ecosystem.
 It goes on to explain more about the physical anatomy of the snakes, such as distinguishing their eyes and ears.
 Apart from this, there is also more information about the other animals present in the zoo.
-The major lessons learnt from some of the major examples mentioned are:
+Students can refer to NCERT Solutions from the links given below.
+Hence the major lessons learnt from some of the major examples mentioned are:

 Access Ncert Solution For Class 5 EVS Chapter 2